livechat/livechat-public-docs/site/content/product-cards/how-does-it-work.md

 Product Cards is React-based frontend app, and it is prepared to connect with any backend service that responds in the expected schema.

 To make Product Cards work with your store, you need to prepare own backend service, which implements [Store API](#store-api).
+You can use our <a href="https://productcards.livechatinc.com/#/validator/" target="_blank">Validator Tool</a> to test your implementation.

 ## App flow